rammee/guessNumber/README.md

 # guessNumber
 A test task.

 Can be run in two modes - console and gui.
-Console mode is run by default.
-To run a gui mode, use "gui" argument.
+Gui mode is run by default.
+To run a console mode, use "console" parameter.

 The goal of this game is to guess a number.
 It has 3 levels: